msisk1/workshops/README.md

 # Material for workshops
-This contains material from workshop I teach in the Navari Family Center for Digital Scholarship at the University of Notre Dame.
+This contains material from various workshop I have taught.